 In last month’s blog, we shared the process to create a successful mobile application, focusing on core app functionality & mobile app features.
 If you implemented our recommendations, your team has wireframed a blueprint of the core purpose and functions of the app.
 You’ve tested, tracked, and communicated to agree upon your Minimal Viable Product (MVP).

 Now, you’re ready to take it to the next level – developing and launching your mobile app.
-Before you launch, make sure you have these six must-have app features.
+Before you launch, make sure you have these six must-have features for mobile apps.

 And remember – just like any other type of software application, development, or website design, everything comes back to communicating with your customer to make their experience with your brand superb.
 Having a solid plan for your mobile app systems and effectively communicating that plan into action is the key to a successful mobile app.